 Magnesium Side Effects

 Magnesium is mostly safe for all adults, especially when doses are less than 350 mg daily.
 It is typically safe to take by mouth and intravenously when used correctly.
-Too much magnesium can cause magnesium build-up in the body and other side effects (x).
-Stomach pain, nausea and vomiting are the top three most common side effects of magnesium.
+Too much can cause a build-up in the body and other side effects (x).
+Stomach pain, nausea and vomiting are the top three most common side effects of it.

 Other Side Effects and Warnings

 As mentioned previously, magnesium is not to be taken lightly, but its dosage is.
 That is, there is a limit to this important mineral.
-For example, individuals with kidney failure or kidney issues should not take magnesium, because kidneys that don’t work well don’t clear out magnesium well, which could lead to magnesium build-up.
+For example, individuals with kidney failure or kidney issues should not take it, because kidneys that don’t work well don’t clear out magnesium well, which could lead to a build-up.
 Magnesium also appears to be slow to clot in the blood.
-This means magnesium may increase the chances of bleeding and bruising.
-Although many consider all supplements to be safe by default, magnesium definitely requires a meeting with a doctor beforehand.
+This means it may increase the chances of bleeding and bruising.
+Although many consider all supplements to be safe by default, it definitely requires a meeting with a doctor beforehand.